amrush87/Aerieal_Exc/README.md

 The predicted yields themselves seem to be hit and miss.
 I would try to confirm whether these “misses” are within reasonable range or not.
 However, all predictions cluster around within the counties.
 I would explore more if there is any kind of overfitting or underfitting.

 The error produced has a clear disparity between the 2013 set and the 2014 set.
 The 2013 set has a much higher mean square error.
 This is also can clearly be seen in the combined set results.
 I would want to investigate more into that had I had more time.
+In my opinion, the most direct way to do that is to apply the suggested randomizing of indices.

 Problems I faced: